SimonPadbury/baselayer/_src/layout.md

 * `relative`
 * `absolute`
 * `sticky`
-* `box` — stretches an inner element using `inset: 0` to cover the size of its wrapper (you must put a `relative` on the wrapper).
-Useful for setting up hero image with text overlay.
+* `box` — stretches an inner element using `inset: 0` to cover the size of its wrapper (you must put a use it with `absolute`, and put `relative` on the wrapper).
+Useful for setting up a hero image with text overlay.
 * `top` — `top: 0`
 * `right` — `right: 0` and `text-align: right`
 * `bottom` — `bottom: 0`